plforacle/heatwave-turbo/create-db/create-db.md

 10. Click on Show Advanced Options

-11. Go to the Networking tab, in the Hostname field enter (same as DB System Name):
+11. Go to the Connections tab, in the Hostname field enter (same as DB System Name):

     ```bash
         <copy>HEATWAVE-DB</copy>